fkemeth/fkemeth.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Senior Data Scientist at adidas, leading the development of data-driven product recommendationsand developing tools for demand time series forecasting.
+I am a Senior Data Scientist at adidas, leading the development of data-driven product recommendations and developing tools for demand time series forecasting.

 Before, I was a Team Lead and Machine Learning Engineer at intive, a Postdoctoral Researcher in Data-driven System Identification at Johns Hopkins University, AI Strategist at the Smart Sensing and Electronics Department of the Fraunhofer IIS and Visiting Researcher at Princeton University.